-The name of this immensely widespread and very influential family empire is inseparably linked to the European banking and economic history of the last 200 years.
-The Rothschilds are also well known in the winegrowing sector through their ownership of two of the most famous châteaux in the French Médoc region.
-These are the two vineyards classified as "Premier Cru Classé", Château Lafite-Rothschild (French branch) and Château Mouton-Rothschild (English branch).
-Due to the partly very close relationship as well as the proximity of the two wineries located directly next to each other, there have been close ties and a common history for over 200 years.
-There has always been an open rivalry between the two and this long before the Rothschild families took over (Mouton 1853 and Lafite 1868).
-A first reason for conflict was the fight over a plot of land called "Les Carruades", which is located right on the border between the two wineries.
-In 1845, a fierce dispute broke out between the two estate managers over the property, which was then decided in favour of Château Lafite.
+The name of this extremely widespread and very influential family empire is inseparably linked with the European banking and economic history of the last 200 years.
+In viticulture, the Rothschilds are also known for owning two of the most famous châteaux in the French Médoc region.
+These are the two estates classified as "Premier Cru Classé", Château Lafite-Rothschild (French branch) and Château Mouton-Rothschild (English branch).
+Due to the partly very close relationship as well as the proximity of the two wineries, which are located directly next to each other, there have been close ties and a common history for over 200 years.
+There has always been an open rivalry between the two, long before the Rothschild families took over (Mouton 1853 and Lafite 1868).
+One of the first causes of conflict was the fight over a plot of land called "Les Carruades", which is located exactly on the border between the wine estates.
+A fierce dispute broke out between the two vineyard managers over the property in 1845, which was then decided in favour of Château Lafite.